garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/now.md

 Presenting at the Audio Engineering Society (AAS) at Shure HQ in Niles, IL.
 May.

 Presenting at Is it Too Late? a symposium organized by the Center for Process Studies.
+June.

 ## WINTER/SPRING 2025